Tu1026/Java-Budget-Managment-App/README.md

 that you want to clear
 and hit the "delete all in given category" button this way everything in the category will be deleted.
 There are similar functionality in both the manage savings and manage goals tabs.
-- You can trigger my audio component by clicking on any one of the three buttons in the main menu.
+- You can trigger my audio component by clicking on any one of the three buttons in the main menu or anytime you click a on the grey space.
+I have lost of pop up error messages when you input the wrong type of data for different field for example if you tye "four" instead of "4" for cost.
+The visual component can be found in the menu.
+When you hit the button "pop up a random cute photo" a random cute photo will pop up and it will be a different photo each time.
 - You can save the state of my application by using the "save to file" menu at the upper left corner.
 There are two options under that menu.
 If you click "save to file" the application will just automatically save progress to the current file that you just loaded.
 If you click "save as a new file" you can create a new txt file that is formatted correctly for this app to the location of your desire.
 - You can reload the state of my application by using the "load a file" menu at beside the "save to file" menu.
-Everytime you open the app the app will automatically load from the default file which is \data\budget.txt in the project starter.
+Every time you open the app the app will automatically load from the default file which is \data\budget.txt in the project starter.
 However, if you use this function you can load a file anywhere as long as it's properly formatted to this app.
 If you try to load a file that is not formatted for this app a message will pop up and let you know it's not the right file.

-***There are also tool tips for every button and error messages for almost all the incorrect inputs that I could think of.